Feeding Your Plants. Plant Nutrients. Understanding Plant Nutrition.

 Use this information to make sure that you are feeding your plant all of the nutrients it needs to be happy and healthy.
 You can also use this information if you are nutrition or food savvy.
-This information could help you create nutrient dense compost for you plants, if you make your own compost.
+This information could help you create nutrient-dense compost for your plants if you make your own compost.

 For example, bananas are high in potassium.
 Plants need large amounts of potassium.
 You can use leftover banana peels to feed your plants potassium.
 Or, if you compost, add the banana peels to the compost so that the compost will be rich in potassium.

 You can help make sure that your plants are well-fed by ensuring that the soil stays rich.
 Here’s a list of three things that you can do in the fall to help your soil.